 4. Oceanic Whitetip

-Also endangered sharks, oceanic whitetip shark breeds are active both in the day and at night.
+Oceanic whitetip shark breeds are active both during the day and at night.
 In order to breathe, they have to keep swimming so that oxygen pumps over their gills.
 They prefer warmer waters and love swimming as deep down as possible.

-Named after the white tips on their fins, oceanic whitetip sharks are a medium-sized shark that can be found all over the world.
-This unique type of shark is interesting and often feared, in that they hunt in packs like dogs.
+Named after the white tips on their fins, oceanic whitetip sharks are medium-sized sharks that can be found all over the world.
+This unique type of shark is interesting and often feared; they hunt in packs like dogs.

 See Related: Whale Shark